sprblm/dots-patterns/patterns/discovery-pub.md

 ## The Design Solution

+Users need to obtain a basic understanding of the differences between search that is mediated by federation and search enabled by a central discovery pub.

 Allow users to opt-in to search and discovery of content.
-Like a centralized search engine, transparently show the name of the service providing the search algorithm along with a way to contact those people (e.g., a git repository or website).
+For search, add indicators for scope (e.g., local vs global).
+For discovery, add indicators for filtering and curation.
+Allow users to opt-out of having their content searched through (e.g. locally vs globally).

 These considerations can be governed by the protocol or client.
 For example, the client can be 'fat' (e.g., download everything by default and search it all); 'thin' (e.g., download very little and call out to another server for search); or 'gossipy' (e.g., search only what my direct peers or peers of peers have downloaded).
 Provide the ability for users to easily configure which servers to search, which algorithms to use in that search, and which blocklists or filters to apply to the search.